Mr-Mappie/mappie/website/src/posts/getting-started/posts/gradle.md

 | `useDefaultArguments`   | `@UseDefaultArguments` | `true`        |
 | `strictness.visibility` | `@UseStrictVisibility` | `false`       |
 | `strictness.enums`      | `@UseStrictEnums`      | `true`        |

-## Compatibility

-Mappie depends on some compiler internals, which might be unstable.
-These dependencies are kept to a minimum, but are unavoidable.
-Mappie is tested and compatible with Kotlin versions `1.9.24`, `2.0.0`, and higher.

-Versions below `1.9.24` might work, but are untested.
-If you encounter an issue, please report this as a bug.
-Note that incompatible versions might lead to a compilation failure, but never to runtime risks.